 We have reduced the minimum amount of time to submit a judgement before a Synod voting deadline from 4 hours to 3 hours.
 We have added an additional option that any judgement that requires a greater majority - veto, excommunication, recognition, or change of doctrine - may be raised without the need for three hours of scrutiny.
 We have limited the power to withdraw a judgement to prevent it being abuse of the system.

 We have put in place an additional limitation that a second judgement with the same legal outcome as one already failed by the Synod that summit requires a greater majority to pass.
 Once the Synod has said no - any further attempt to pass the same judgement requires majority support of all the priests of that assembly.
-We have also added a limitation against raising multiple identical judgements and against raising the same judgement over and over to prevent people trying to sneak judgements past the Synod without people realizing what has happened.
+We have also added a limitation against raising multiple identical judgements to make it harder for people to sneak judgements past the Synod without people realizing what is happening.

 We have added an option to allow the priest who submitted a judgement to ask the Tribune to count the votes before the deadline.
 The Tribune will do this under three conditions:

 - There is good reason to believe that the greater majority has been achieved

 - The Tribune is not already manically busy

 This addition gives the Synod another way to pass a judgement quickly - making them slightly more responsive - without needing to achieve primacy in one fell swoop.

 We have given the cardinal a new ability - to extend scrutiny for a judgement once per summit.
 This allows them move the deadline for voting on that judgement back.
 Our OOC justification for adding this ability is that the Cardinal will benefit from additional powers and this is subtle and is a nice contrast to the power of The Throne to influence Synod voting.
 Basically we think it's cool - so we've added it.